ShafiqSadat/AiChatRobot/README.md

 The local database is empty and you have to teach your robot whatever language you want!

 # How to use?
-This project is very easy to use, download the project and then import the IDE i suggest to use intelliJ IDEA
+This project is very easy to use,<br>
+download the project and then import the IDE<br>
+i suggest to use intelliJ IDEA
 # Pre loader
 ![alt text](https://i.imgur.com/YeXzy2N.jpg)